shubhajitbasak/LogisticRegressionFromScratch/README.md

 X : *{array-like, sparse matrix}, shape (m, n)*

--   Training Feature Vector where m is the number of sample and n is the number of features
+ -Training Feature Vector where m is the number of sample and n is the number of features

 Y : *array-like, shape (m,)*

--   Target (Dependent Variables) Vector Relative to X
+ -Target (Dependent Variables) Vector Relative to X

 Returns :

-> self : object
+>self : object

 predict(X) --
 Parameters :
 X : *{array-like, sparse matrix}, shape (m, n)*

--   Test Feature Vector where m is the number of sample and n is the number of features
+-Test Feature Vector where m is the number of sample and n is the number of features

-> Returns :
+Returns :
->
-> *array, shape(m)*
+>*array, shape(m)*

--   Predicted Class Label per sample
+-Predicted Class Label per sample

 **Pre-Requisites :**